Rio Silver (CVE:RYO) Stock Price Up 22% – Should You Buy?

-Rio Silver Inc. (CVE:RYO – Get Free Report)’s share price shot up 22% during trading on Friday .
-The company traded as high as C$0.50 and last traded at C$0.50.
+Rio Silver Inc. (CVE:RYO – Get Free Report)’s stock price traded up 22% during trading on Saturday .
+The stock traded as high as C$0.50 and last traded at C$0.50.
 254,332 shares traded hands during mid-day trading, an increase of 661% from the average session volume of 33,402 shares.
 The stock had previously closed at C$0.41.

 Rio Silver Inc engages in the acquisition, evaluation, and development of mineral properties in Canada and Peru.
 The company explores for precious and base metal deposits.
 Its flagship project is the Niñobamba silver gold project that covers an area of 4,490 hectares located in the Department of Ayacucho, Peru.